 Price & Hours

 If you're touring San Antonio, the San Fernando Cathedral is hard to miss.
-Still an active house of worship, the cathedral is the oldest in the country, constructed in 1738 by colonists from the Canary Islands.
+Still an active house of worship, the cathedral is one of the oldest in the country, constructed in 1738 by colonists from the Canary Islands.
 It was here that Wild West legend James Bowie was married and that General Antonio López de Santa Anna indicated his plans for the Alamo.
-Some believe that many heroes from the Alamo (including Davy Crockett) are buried here in the unmarked tomb.
+Some believe that many heroes from the Alamo (including Davy Crockett) are buried here in an unmarked tomb.
 And despite enduring damage from a fire in the late 19th century, the San Fernando Cathedral maintains its antique appearance, beckoning you to tour its breathtaking interior.

 While the interior is open during the day, recent travelers insist that you visit the church at night to take advantage of the free light show.
 Every Tuesday, Friday, Saturday and Sunday at 9, 9:30 and 10 p.m., entrancing images are projected onto the building facade, delighting past visitors to San Antonio.
 You'll want to double-check the Main Plaza website to make sure the show is occurring.

 The San Fernando Cathedral dominates downtown San Antonio, standing proudly across the street from the Spanish Governor's Palace.
 Several bus lines serve the nearby plaza; visitors with cars can park in a garage or lot nearby.
 The cathedral is also a featured stop on several of the best San Antonio tours.
 The cathedral is open to the public every day from 9 a.m. to 5 p.m.
 Monday to Saturday and 8:30 a.m. to 3:30 p.m.
 Sunday.
 Entry is free, but it's a good idea to check the San Fernando Cathedral website to avoid interrupting Mass.